wilsonaustin10/zigral3.0/docs/development.md

 #### Testing the Shaun Agent

 1. **Mock Credentials**:
-   - A mock credentials file is provided at `tests/agents/shaun/test_creds.json`
+   - A mock credentials file is provided for testing
    - Tests use a `DummyCredentials` class for simulating Google auth
    - The test suite validates all credential loading paths:
      - Explicit path